The Science of Follow-Up Timing: When to Message Leads for Maximum Conversions

 | 24+ hours | Below baseline | Lead likely gone to competitor |

-In Malaysia, where WhatsApp is the default business communication channel, expectations are even higher.
+In Malaysia and across Southeast Asia, WhatsApp is the default business communication channel.
+Expectations are even higher here than in markets where email is standard.
 A lead messaging your WhatsApp at 10am expects a reply within minutes — not hours.
 If you are running Facebook or Instagram ads that drive traffic to WhatsApp, every minute of delay is money wasted on the ad spend that generated that lead.

 Best times of day to send follow-ups

 Not all hours are equal.
-Analysis of WhatsApp message engagement across Malaysian businesses reveals clear patterns.
+Analysis of WhatsApp message engagement across businesses reveals clear patterns.

 WhatsApp Follow-Up Timing by Time of Day